Add Omnissa Horizon Integration

 Component Requirements

-• Limited support for VMware Horizon v7.0 - v7.3
+• Limited support for Omnissa Horizon v7.0 - v7.3

 Network Requirements

-Enable TCP port 443 (HTTPS) from all Real-Time Consoles machines, Monitor machines, and Data Collector machines to VMware Horizon Connection Server.
+Enable TCP port 443 (HTTPS) from all Real-Time Consoles machines, Monitor machines, and Data Collector machines to Horizon Connection Server.

 Service Account Requirements